brain90/quran-tracker/README.md

 # Quran-Tracker
-Log and calculate quran memorizing progress.
+Log and calculate your quran memorizing progress.

 # Usage
 Log your memorized ayah in quran.csv.
 Use `{start-end}, {start-end} format` to log multiple section.
 For instance, you have memorized al-baqarah ayah 1 to 5, 255 to 257, 275 to 281.
 Write those section like this: